domschrei/aquaplanning/README.md

 Aquaplanning can be used as an off-the-shelf planner; you can specify a domain file and a problem file as arguments (in that order), and it will attempt to parse, ground, and solve the problem.
 You can try the files provided in the `testfiles/` directory.

 When you want to use your own planner, implement the Planner interface and take a look at the DefaultPlanner class as a point of reference.
-Same holds for custom grounding procedures (Grounder, DefaultGrounder).

 If you find any bugs or you consider something to be missing, please let us know.
 We appreciate receiving issues and/or pull requests!